raphaelcristal/PyProcessParallel/README.md

 ```

 ## Memory Consumption
-If your memory consumption you can limit the size of the queues.
-If your workers are not fast enough you should lower the maxsize_jobs paremeter.
+If your memory consumption is too high you can limit the size of the queues.
+If your workers are not fast enough you should lower the maxsize_jobs parameter.
 If your result_consumer is too slow the you should lower the maxsize_results parameter.
 ```python
 process_parallel(work_generator, work_processor, result_consumer, maxsize_jobsize=100, maxsize_results=100)
 ```

 ## Workers
 By default PyProcessParallel uses as many workers as you have cores.
-You can change this behaviour by calling the library like this:
+You can change this behavior by calling the library like this:
 ```python
 process_parallel(work_generator, work_processor, result_consumer, workers=2)
 ```